Skip to content

 Returns:

-dict[str, str]
+• dict[str, str]

-A dictionary of build-time template variables.
+Dictionary of template variables.

 Source code in dev_tool/services/docker/service.py

-| def get_build_template_variables(self) -> dict[str, str]:
+def get_build_template_variable(self) -> dict[str, str]:

 """